Yui-H8/Datacamp/AI_Introduction to ChatGPT.md

 ---
 ### A creative quest
 * ChatGPT is an incredible brainstorming partner, helping generate ideas for everything from creative projects to problem-solving and decision-making.
 Whether you need fresh perspectives, quick inspiration, or a structured way to explore possibilities, AI can jumpstart your thinking and refine your ideas in ways you might not expect!

+   *Great Start, Needs More Options!
+You provided clear context and a concise, focused prompt, but you only asked for one idea and didn’t request multiple options.
+Specifying the number or variety of ideas would make your brainstorming even more productive.
+Excellent job on context!*